top of page

 Actions to take before the performance appraisal

-Give your team enough notice.
-At least two weeks is usually considered fair notice for an upcoming performance appraisal, to allow employees to prepare for the discussion; providing a clear deadline for returning the document to you ahead of the appraisal discussion.
+Give your team advance notice: Two weeks is usually considered fair notice for an upcoming performance appraisal, to allow employees to prepare for the discussion; providing a clear deadline for returning the document to you ahead of the appraisal discussion.

 Preparation